Methodology

 Fee expenditure

-The average value of tuition fees for international FE students is estimated using a survey conducted by the Association of Colleges[3].
+The average value of tuition fees for international FE students is estimated using a survey conducted by the Association of Colleges[3] (opens in a new tab).
 Data for the 2021/22 academic year was unavailable, therefore this figure is assumed constant from the 2020/21 academic year.

 Living expenditure